 - There are many more quantity/cost breaks if we manufacturer in Taiwan.

 - How important is it to consumers that products be manufactured locally/domestically?
-We, as a business need to also decide how important it is to us.
-There are advantages of the product being made here locally where to can watch the process and ensure the product is being made to the highest quality standards.
+We as a business need to also decide how important it is to us.
+There are advantages of the product being made here locally where you can watch the process and ensure the product is being made to the highest quality standards.

 What Would You Do?

 Considering my options, what would you do in this situation?
 As well, many of my readers are from the USA, what are your thoughts on a product that is made in Canada?
-Do you inherently see more value/quality/pride in a product that is made in Canada or would you just think some Canadian knitted a pair of socks in his igloo?
+Do you inherently see more value/quality/pride in a product that is made in Canada?